codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   %}

 * Analyze and troubleshoot workflow executions
-  Select a workflow to take actions on it, in the context of the pipeline from which it was submitted, or
+  Select a workflow and take actions in the context of the pipeline from which it was submitted:
   * Analyze each step in the workflow, including steps related to the events that triggered the pipeline.
   * Troubleshoot failed steps through real-time logs for ongoing workflows, and archived logs for completed workflows
-  * Manage workflows, based on the current status; suspend, stop, terminate ongoing workflows, and retry, resubmit, or delete completed workflows.
+  * Manage workflows based on the current status; suspend, stop, or terminate ongoing workflows, and retry, resubmit, or delete completed workflows.

 >This article focuses on workflow management.
 For information on managing Delivery Pipelines, see [Managing Delivery Pipelines]({{site.baseurl}}/docs/pipelines/managing-pipelines/).

-###  Tracking workflows in Workflows dashboard
+###  Aggregated workflow performance (Workflows dashboard)
 The Workflows dashboard displays a list of all the _active_ workflows across all Delivery Pipelines.
 Active workflows are either running or completed workflows.
 Set filters to view subsets of workflows, including pipeline filters to focus on specific workflows.
-Then drill down on any workflow to view execution details, and manage it.
+Then drill down on any workflow to view execution details and manage it.

    {% include image.html
   lightbox="true"
-  file="/images/pipeline/monitoring/monitor-workflows-tab.png"
+  file="/images/workflows/workflows-dashboard.png"
-  url="/images/pipeline/monitoring/monitor-workflows-tab.png"
+  url="/images/workflows/workflows-dashboard.png"
-  alt="Workflow-level view within Delivery Pipeline" caption="Workflow-level view within Delivery Pipeline" max-width="30%"
+  alt="Workflows dashboard: Aggregated workflow performance" caption="Workflows dashboard: Aggregated workflow performance" max-width="50%"
   %}

 The table describes the main features in the Workflows dashboard.